yflyzhang/cascade_virality/README.md

 ---
-#### If you find this useful in your project, please consider cite our paper:
+#### If you find this useful in your project, please consider citing our paper:
 > Go viral or go broadcast?
 Characterizing the virality and growth of cascades